7 Tips for Women’s Health

 Accountability is EVERYTHING for so many women when it comes to working out.

 It’s so easy to just skip workouts or walks when you’re alone, but when you make plans with a close friend, it’s a commitment.
 Besides accountability, working out with a friend can give you that little push to work out a little harder than if you do it alone.

 7. Stay Hydrated

-This is incredibly important for not only those with Type 2, but all women.
+This is incredibly important for not only those keeping an eye on their blood sugar, but for all women.
 Most recommend drinking 64 ounces or about 2 liters of water a day is the optimum amount.